 Student Life & Leadership supports the intellectual, personal, social and professional development of all students.
-We offer educational and leadership opportunities that enhance academic success and will result in learning outcomes that will prepare students for their future roles in diverse, dynamic, and global society.
-Student Life & Leadership (formerly known as the Office of the Dean of Students) areas and Centers are: Greek LIfe, Leadership Programs, New Student Programs, Office of Student Conduct, Campus Organizations, Cross-Cultural Center, International Center, the Lesbian Gay Bisexual Transgender Resource Center, Service in Action and Veterans Services.
-Visit the Student Life & Leadership website for more information.
+We offer educational and leadership opportunities that enhance academic success and will result in learning outcomes that will prepare students for their future roles in a diverse, dynamic, and global society.
+Student Life & Leadership (formerly known as the Office of the Dean of Students) areas and Centers are: Greek Life, Leadership Programs, New Student & Leadership Programs, Office of Student Conduct & Academic Integrity, Campus Organizations & Volunteer Programs, Cross-Cultural Center, International Center, the Lesbian Gay Bisexual Transgender Resource Center, and Veterans Services.
+Visit Student Life & Leadership at www.studentlife.uci.edu for more information.

 Where is Student Life & Leadership (formerly known as the Office of the Dean of Students) located?

-We are located on the 3rd floor of the Student Center South (above Wells Fargo and UCItems), Suite G308.
+We are located on the 3rd floor of the Student Center South (above Wells Fargo) Suite G308.

 How can I get involved with existing organizations?

 Search for an organization by name or keyword on the Campus Organizations website.
-You may then contact the groups you are interested in to find out when meetings are or if they are having any upcoming events.
-If you have a problem contacting a specific group, email Student Life & Leadership and we may help you.
+You may then contact the clubs you are interested in to find out when meetings are or if they are having any upcoming events.

-If there is already a group that exists with a similar purpose, can I still start a new one?
+If there is already a club that exists with a similar purpose, can I still start a new one?

-While we encourage groups with similar purposes to consider consolidation, we allow groups with similar purposes to be recognized as long as there is a clear difference in organization purposes/missions.
+While we encourage organizations with similar purposes to consider consolidation, we allow groups with similar purposes to be recognized as long as there is a clear difference in organization purposes/missions.

 How much does it cost to register?